-An interesting stained glass window which takes it’s heavy hood molding from the palladian window marks what I am taking to be the stairwell.
+An interesting stained glass window that takes it’s heavy hood molding from the Palladian window marks what I am taking to be the stairwell.
 It looks like the upper sash was fixed while the lower could be opened for ventilatíon.

-There is a 3 story tower with porch on the southeast corner of the house.
-It’s location and the heavy tree growth preclude a better image than the one above.
+There is a 3 story tower with a porch on the southeast corner of the house.
+Its location and the heavy tree growth preclude a better image than the one above.
 Note the Georgian detailed projecting window on the first floor.

 A close look at the front facade reveals a change that happened after 1924.
-At some point the double hung window above the first floor entry porch replaced the original oval window in that location.
+At some point, the double-hung window above the first-floor entry porch replaced the original oval window in that location.
 Perhaps the original failed and this was put in for cost reasons.
 Perhaps they wanted to get more light into the room behind.
-Regardless of reason, it is something if a shame that the replacement does not relate to any other window on the facade.
+Regardless of the reason, it is something of a shame that the replacement does not relate to any other window on the facade.

 Henry and Mabel would live in the home for the remainder of their lives.
 When they died is unclear.
 It would seem Mabel died in 1949.
 There is a Mabel A Merrill listed in Brooklawn Memorial Park with a date of March 2, 1949.
 She does not appear on any property transactions after 1947.
 More significant is a deed from June 20 of 1950 in which Henry is listed as a ‘widower’.
 In this deed, Henry transferred ownership of the property to his and Mabel’s only child, Ruth.
 I am unable to locate a copy of Mabel’s will.